USS Santa Barbara (LCS-32): Service history

 On 16 August 2025, Santa Barbara arrived at the Port of Colombo, Sri Lanka, on a replenishment visit under the command of Commander Adam J. Ochs.
 The vessel departed the island on 21 August.
+It planned to deploy in the Persian Gulf with a mine countermeasure mission package.
 Less than a month later, on 11 September, the Navy announced Commander Ochs had been relieved of command due to a loss of confidence in his ability to command the littoral combat ship.

+On 16 December 2025, Santa Barbara test launched a Low-cost Uncrewed Combat Attack System (LUCAS) one-way attack drone, recently developed, at sea for the first time, in the Persian Gulf.